jordanbtucker/ts-init/README.md

 # ts-init

-Starting point for TypeScript projects
+A starting point for TypeScript projects.